dennisranish/zero-type/docs/building.md

 returns a `TypeDefinition`

 ### Notes
-- When `TypeDefinition`s are passed, `PrototypeTopCheck` is looked for to resolve type.
+- When `TypeDefinition`s are passed, `PrototypeTopCheck` is looked for to resolve the type.
 - When primitives values are passed both type and value are checked.
 If something like the number 42 and `NumberType` are both present only a check for being a number is done.
-- Note that strict type check happens so 42 is not equal to '42'.
+- Note that strict type checking happens so 42 is not equal to '42'.
 - Typescript will resolve primitive values as their type rather than a literal; you can fill in the `<Type>` for it to be more accurate
 ```typescript